 SETTING: Site B HIV-TB clinic in Khayelitsha, Cape Town, South Africa.

 RESULTS: Data for this analysis were complete for 217 participants; 41% developed TB-IRIS.
-Our latent class model included the following parameters: respiratory symptoms, night sweats, INSHI major criteria 1, 2, and 4, maximum CRP >90 mg/l, maximum heart rate >120/min, maximum temperature >37.7 0C, and pre-ART CD4 count <50 cells/μl.
-The model estimated a TB-IRIS incidence of 43% and had optimal goodness of fit (Χ2=337, p=1.0).
+Our latent class model included the following parameters: respiratory symptoms; night sweats; INSHI major criteria 1, 2, and 4; maximum C-reactive protein >90 mg/L; maximum heart rate >120/min; maximum temperature >37.7°C; and preantiretroviral therapy CD4 count <50 cells/µL.
+The model estimated a TB-IRIS incidence of 43% and had optimal goodness of fit (χ2 = 337, P = 1.0).
 The INSHI case definition displayed a sensitivity of 0.77 and a specificity of 0.86.
-Replacing all the minor INSHI criteria with objectives measures (CRP elevation, fever, and/or tachycardia) resulted in a definition with better diagnostic accuracy, with a sensitivity of 0.89 and a specificity of 0.88.
+Replacing all the minor INSHI criteria with objectives measures (C-reactive protein elevation, fever, and/or tachycardia) resulted in a definition with better diagnostic accuracy, with a sensitivity of 0.89 and a specificity of 0.88.

 CONCLUSION: The INSHI case definition identifies TB-IRIS with reasonable accuracy.
 Amending the case definition by replacing INSHI minor criteria with objective variables improved sensitivity without loss of specificity.